History of Powerball in Timeline

 October 4, 2015: Powerball Format Change

-In 2015, WGN-TV stopped airing Illinois Lottery drawings nationally.
+In 2015, Illinois Lottery drawings stopped airing on WGN-TV.

-On January 13, 2016, the world's largest lottery Powerball jackpot at the time, approximately $1.586 billion, was split among three tickets in Chino Hills, California, Melbourne Beach, Florida, and Munford, Tennessee.
-Each ticket was worth $528.8 million.
+On January 13, 2016, a $1.586 billion Powerball jackpot, then the world's largest lottery jackpot, was split among three tickets in California, Florida, and Tennessee, each worth $528.8 million.

 As of 2016, Puerto Rico had not joined Mega Millions.

-On August 23, 2017, a Powerball ticket sold in Chicopee, Massachusetts, won more than $750 million.
-A mother of two from Massachusetts was the lucky winner.
+On August 23, 2017, a Powerball ticket sold in Chicopee, Massachusetts, won more than $750 million, one of the largest prizes in the lottery's history.
+The winner was a mother of two from Massachusetts.

 March 27, 2019: $768.4 Million Jackpot Won in Wisconsin

-On March 27, 2019, a single ticket purchased in Wisconsin was the only winner of a $768.4 million Powerball jackpot.
+On March 27, 2019, a single ticket purchased in Wisconsin was the only winner of a $768.4 million Powerball jackpot, the third largest in U.S. lottery history.
 The winner was a 24-year-old Wisconsin man.

-In 2019, the Florida Lottery considered switching to a random number generator for its in-state drawings, although it's unknown whether Powerball was affected by this consideration.
+In 2019, the Florida Lottery considered switching to a random number generator for its in-state drawings, though it is not known if Powerball was affected.

 April 2, 2020: Starting Jackpot Reset Due to COVID-19

-On April 2, 2020, the Powerball starting jackpot amount was temporarily reset from $40 million to $20 million with the annuity option due to the COVID-19 pandemic in the United States.
+On April 2, 2020, the Powerball starting jackpot amount was temporarily reset from $40 million to $20 million due to the COVID-19 pandemic.

-March 10, 2021: Idaho Legislature Votes to End Powerball Participation
+March 10, 2021: Idaho Legislature Votes to End Lottery Participation

-On March 10, 2021, the Idaho Legislature voted to end the state's participation in Powerball, citing fears of domestic revenue being used by other governments.
+On March 10, 2021, the Idaho Legislature voted to end the state's participation in Powerball.

-May 23, 2021: New Monday Drawings and Double Play Option Announced
+May 23, 2021: New Draws and Double Play Option Announced

-On May 23, 2021, Powerball announced that starting on August 23, 2021, draws would occur on Mondays, and a new Double Play option was added.
+On May 23, 2021, Powerball announced that starting on August 23, 2021, draws would occur on Monday, in addition to Wednesday and Saturday, and a new Double Play option was added.

 November 8, 2022: $2.04 Billion Jackpot Won in California

-On November 8, 2022, a single ticket purchased in Altadena, California, won a $2.04 billion Powerball jackpot, which was the largest in U.S. lottery history.
+On November 8, 2022, a single ticket purchased in Altadena, California, was the only winner of a $2.04 billion Powerball jackpot, the largest in U.S. lottery history.

 2022: Record-Breaking Jackpot

-In 2022, Powerball was known for producing some of the largest lottery jackpots in history, including the record-breaking $2.1 billion jackpot that was won by a ticket purchased in Altadena, California.
+In 2022, Powerball had a record-breaking $2.1 billion jackpot which was won by a ticket purchased in Altadena, California.

-On February 14, 2023, Edwin Castro claimed the $2.04 billion Powerball jackpot as a lump sum payment of $997.6 million.
+On February 14, 2023, Edwin Castro claimed the $2.04 billion Powerball jackpot, opting for a lump sum payment of $997.6 million.
 He purchased the ticket at Joe's Service Center in Altadena, which received a $1 million reward.

-On July 19, 2023, a single ticket purchased in Los Angeles, California, won a $1.08 billion Powerball jackpot.
+On July 19, 2023, a single ticket purchased in Los Angeles, California, was the only winner of a $1.08 billion Powerball jackpot.

 October 11, 2023: $1.76 Billion Jackpot Won in California

-On October 11, 2023, a single ticket purchased in Frazier Park, California, won a $1.76 billion Powerball jackpot, the second-largest in U.S. lottery history.
+On October 11, 2023, a single ticket purchased in Frazier Park, California, was the only winner of a $1.76 billion Powerball jackpot, the second-largest in U.S. lottery history.